 2. Your NDA is pretty much a free pass for your China counter-party to steal your IP with impunity and this is true for multiple reasons, though one reason usually stands out.
-Your NDA no doubt says all disputes will be resolved in an American court under United States law or an EU country’s court under that country’s laws.
+Your NDA no doubt says all disputes will be resolved in an American court under United States law or in an EU country’s court under that country’s laws.
 Now let’s suppose your China counter-party steals your IP and you want to sue.
-You now must sue in a US/EU court and that means you have almost certainly cut off any possibility of recovering anything as against your China counterpart.
+You now must sue in a US/EU court and that means you have either eliminated or made considerably more difficult the possibility of recovering anything from your China counterpart.
 For why this is the case, check out Chinese Companies Can Say, “So Sue Me and Enforcing US Judgments in China.
 Not Yet.

 If you want to protect your IP from China you need an appropriate China NNN Agreement.
 It’s that simple.